Ayurvedic Nutrition and Health Consultant

 - Symptoms of the doshas

-- Symptoms of the tissues (dhatu), excretory products (mala), transport spaces (srotas), digestive power (agni)
+- Symptoms of the tissues (dhatu), excretory products (mala), transportation spaces (srotas), digestive power (agni)

 - Three-fold examination (tri-vidha-pariksha)